SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 comments: true
 ---

-Today comes news that we're wasting about 3.5% of COVID-19 doses here in the US.
-Is that a lot, or a little compared with history?
+Today comes news that we've wasted about 15.1 million doses of COVID-19 doses here in the US.
+Is that a lot, or a little?
+How does it compare with history?
+Is the difference, if any, just random or is it real (statistically significant)?

 ## Scare headlines from the mathematically illiterate